[0 BBT] Tunnel of Contest: The Tide of Dusk

 This thread consists of war stories from the Stoino-Venterran War and describes graphic instances which may not be suitable for all readers.
 If you’re squeamish about the depiction of heavy wounds, this thread may not be for you.

-Additionally, this thread continues the final arcs from the previous thread on the old forums.
+Additionally, this thread continues the final arcs of this previous thread.

 14:18 shiptime, 18/02/1620 PD